Primordial non-Gaussianities from inflation

 This form for $\epsilon$ makes what is meant by a `small' value for $\dot\phi$ more precise: the value of the field should change slowly when compared with the rate at which the background itself is changing, $\dot\rho = H$.
 Restoring $M_{\rm pl}$ for a moment, the value for $\epsilon$ is more genuinely

 which shows that it is indeed dimensionless.

 When $\epsilon=0$ exactly, then $\dot\phi=0$; in this case, both $V(\phi)$ and $\dot\rho = H$ are constants as well.
 A space-time with a constant, positive ($V>0$) vacuum energy density is called {\it de Sitter space\/}.
-Therefore, $\epsilon$ also characterizes by how much an inflationary space-time departs from a purely de Sitter background.
+Therefore, $\epsilon$ can also be regarded as a parameter that characterises by how much an inflationary space-time departs from a purely de Sitter background.
 24truept

 {\bf II.
 THE QUADRATIC ACTION} 9truept